flosommerfeld/Historify/README.md

 Yes it is and as long as you don't publish them you won't get any problems.

 **How can I support the further development of the addon?**<br />
-If you'd like to help me just write a critical review on addons.mozilla.org or encourage your freinds to use Historify.
+If you'd like to help me just write a critical review on addons.mozilla.org or encourage your friends to use Historify.
 A tweet would also be highly appreciated.
 As long as there are poeple who are using this addon I am fired up to develop it to it's best.

 **How can I get in contact?**<br />
 You can just write a mail to help.flosommerfeld@gmail.com or get in contact with me at the review section.